 Students, and Undergraduate Students

-Request PDF scans of articles/book chapters/microforms owned only in print at Middleton Library through your ILLiad account.
+Request PDF scans of articles/book chapters/microforms owned only in print at LSU Library through your ILLiad account.

 Current LSU Faculty & Staff, Undergraduate, Graduate, LSU Online and Distance Education students